 Fairhope is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Alabama.
 With a population of 22,677 people and five constituent neighborhoods, Fairhope is the 38th largest community in Alabama.
-Fairhope has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Fairhope was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Fairhope economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Fairhope, where the median household income is $75,197.00.

 Fairhope real estate is some of the most expensive in Alabama, although Fairhope house values don't compare to the most expensive real estate in the U.S.